iomatix/x4-projects/README.md

 # X4 Projects
 This is a parent repository for several other X4 projects.
-See readmes in lower folders for details per mod.
+Check readmes in lower folders for details per mod.

 ## Contributors